 If you live in an area that experiences extreme weather like hurricanes, hail, thunderstorms, blizzards, heavy winds and more, then you should take the time to learn about how your solar panels may be affected by these conditions.
-A typical residential solar panel system costs around $15,000, and as with any large investment, you need to ensure that your property is protected.

 In the event of a hurricane or extreme storm, knowing how durable your specific solar panels are will give you confidence in whether or not your system is protected.
 Although rare, hurricanes that hit the United States can cause serious damage and occur about 1.75 times per year.
 Hurricane Harvey, which hit Houston, Texas in late August of 2017 caused 68 deaths and around $125 billion worth of damage.

 Hurricane Irma made landfall in Florida a few weeks after on September 10th and caused roughly $50 billion in damage.
 Last year was a very bad year for hurricanes in the gulf states, and due to climate change, there is reason to believe that these types of storms may increase in frequency and severity.

 How Much Can Your Solar Panels Withstand

 One reason why solar panels are so expensive is that they are manufactured to a very high quality.
 As a result, most high-end solar panels can withstand practically any environmental condition.
 When looking at hurricanes specifically, there are a couple of characteristics that you want to focus on.